Team-Knockout/state-craft/README.md

 ## To Fix

+* fix positioning on results page
 * change header on start page
+* change class names
+* clean up data/props in classes (import once, then send down component tree)
+* clean up CSS
+* make it more responsive

 ## Improvement Goals

-* we need more styling.
 * we need more questions and results.
 * make it possible to play again, either by having different players/accounts or by reseting the game back to nil
 * add dynamic content to question and answer texts